feltdragon/feltdragon.github.io/_posts/2024-7-21-JulSearch0.md

 image: JulSearchFind.png
 tags: Search and Find
 ---
-Can you find Shears, a cup of coffee, two friends from before, a red bouncy ball, two gears, and much much more.
+Can you find Shears, a cup of coffee, two friends from before, a red bouncy ball, a golden gear, and much much more.